johnkerl/miller/docs/reference-dsl.rst

 *  You can define locals (using ``var``, ``num``, etc.) at any scope (if-statements, else-statements, while-loops, for-loops, or the top-level scope), and nested scopes will have access (more details on scope in the next section).
 If you define a local variable with the same name inside an inner scope, then a new variable is created with the narrower scope.

 *  If you assign to a local variable for the first time in a scope without declaring it as ``var``, ``num``, etc. then: if it exists in an outer scope, that outer-scope variable will be updated; if not, it will be defined in the current scope as if ``var`` had been used.
-(See also <a href="#Type-checking">here</a> for an example.)
+(See also :ref:`reference-dsl-type-checking` for an example.)
 I recommend always declaring variables explicitly to make the intended scoping clear.

 *  Functions and subroutines never have access to locals from their callee (unless passed by value as arguments).